compgenomicslab/TreeProfiler/README.md

 Time for load_metadata_to_tree to run:  0.0003094673156738281
-Time for merge annotations to run:  0.05160331726074219 Time for annotate_taxa to run:  4.76837158203125e-07 Visualize properties categorical data random_type in rectangular_layout, numerical data sample1, sample2 in heatmap_layout and barplot_layout.
+Time for merge annotations to run:  0.05160331726074219 Time for annotate_taxa to run:  4.76837158203125e-07 Visualize properties categorical data random_type in rectangle_layout, numerical data sample1, sample2 in heatmap_layout and barplot_layout.
 Current trees in memory: 0
 Added tree example with id 0.
  * Serving Flask app 'ete4.smartview.gui.server' (lazy loading)